golang/tools/gopls/doc/features/transformation.md

-This document describes gopls' features for code transformation, which include a range of behavior-preserving changes (refactorings, formatting, simplifications), code repair (fixes), and editing support (filling in struct literals, switch statements).
+This document describes gopls' features for code transformation, which include a range of behavior-preserving changes (refactorings, formatting, simplifications), code repair (fixes), and editing support (filling in struct literals and switch statements).

 Code transformations are not a single category in the LSP:
 - a few, such as Formatting and Rename, are primary operations in the